Richland Northeast High School: Horizon

-Palmetto Center for the Arts
+Palmetto Center for the Arts (PCA)

-The Palmetto Center for the Arts (PCA) is the Visual and Performing Arts Magnet At Richland Northeast.
+The Palmetto Center for the Arts (PCA) is the visual and performing arts ,agnet at Richland Northeast.
 PCA offers students an innovative, challenging and comprehensive curriculum in both the arts and academics, along with the competitive edge to enter top-level colleges, universities or conservatories.
 The program, which includes dance, music, theatre and visual arts, is nationally recognized as a National School of Distinction in Arts Education by the John F. Kennedy Center and is the recipient of the John F. Kennedy Center Creative Ticket Award for outstanding achievement in arts education.

-Activities
+The Arts

+Richland Northeast’s Fine Arts program offers a comprehensive learning experience.
+Students engage in visual and performing arts through practical projects and meaningful interdisciplinary connections.
+Performing arts students have opportunities to perform in concerts and school productions, while visual artists can display their work in competitions and exhibitions.
+Their classes aim to develop artistic skills alongside critical thinking, collaboration, and cultural awareness.
+With a curriculum aligned with state and national standards, Richland Northeast equips students for success in professional arts programs or to cultivate a lifelong appreciation for the arts.